CCurl/min-ed/README.md

 In REPLACE mode, all printable characters are placed into the block.

-Carriage-Return moves to the beginning of the next line.
+Carriage-Return moves the cursor to the beginning of the next line.

 ### COMMAND mode